dedickinson/community/tutorials/deploy-dependency-track/index.md

 ![The permissions listing for the team](img/teams_perm.png)

-Copy the API Key that is displayed and set up the API Key as a variable in your terminal:
+Copy the API Key that is displayed for the "Automation" team and set up the API Key as a variable in your terminal:

 ```bash
 export DT_API_KEY=<YOUR API KEY>